December 5, 2025 · Workshop Management

 • one professional per appointment

-Auto repair shops need something different.
+Auto repair shops operate very differently.

-They need systems that support:
+They require systems that support:

 • flexible repair durations